GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

         mags = [5, 6, 7] # Mags used only for trellis and response spectra
         depths = [20, 20, 20] # Depth per magnitude for trellis and response spectra

-        [euclidean_analysis] # Mags and depths for Sammons maps, Euclidean dist and clustering mmin = 5
+        [euclidean_analysis] # Mags/depths for Sammons maps, matrix plots and clustering (only need specifying if using these functions) mmin = 5
         mmax = 7
         spacing = 0.1